by Tim Gilmore, 8/28/2016

 “That they’re now American citizens,” she says, “instead of living in a hole in Africa.”

 There’s a tense silence.
-I don’t mention that black Southerners became American citizens because the Confederacy lost the war.
+I don’t mention that black Southerners became American citizens because the Confederacy lost the war, or that millions of modern urban Africans live better off today than many Confederate apologists do in the American South.

 We look at a folded American flag the museum claims is one of three laid across Abraham Lincoln’s coffin.

-We note the decades-old sign for Nathan Bedford Forrest High School, named for the Confederate general and first grand “Grand Wizard” of the Ku Klux Klan.
+We note the decades-old sign for Nathan Bedford Forrest High School, named for the Confederate general and early leader of the Ku Klux Klan.
 Once there were schools named for Forrest all over the South.
 Jacksonville’s Forrest was one of the last when it finally changed its name in 2014.

 There’s a fortified loneliness here.
 The building has no windows.
-Rarely is there more than one car in the parking lot.
-Evelyn drives an hour and a half in her pickup with its Trump bumper sticker to volunteer on Saturdays.
-While promotional materials indicate one of the museum’s main purposes is educating children, Evelyn says the kids who’ve visited are mostly home-schooled.
+Rarely does more than one car occupy the parking lot.
+Wright drives an hour and a half in her pickup with its Trump bumper sticker to volunteer on Saturdays.
+Promotional materials indicate one of the museum’s main purposes is educating children, but Wright says the kids who’ve visited are mostly home-schooled.
 Meanwhile, “The generation that cares about a place like this,” she says, “is older and is passing away quick.”

 I let myself imagine a time when the South finally leaves the Confederacy behind and allows itself to surge free into a beautiful future.